Migdalo/writeups/rc3-ctf-2016/breaking_news/README.md

 UkMK
 My0yMAo=
 ```
-I then decoded each of the base64 strings individually and appended them together to get the flag:
+After decoding each of the base64 strings, and appending them together, I got the flag:
 ```
 RC3-2016-DUKYFBLS
 ```